children are learning all the time

 I understand that when lessons are planned you hate cancelling because your child is sick.
 However, out of consideration for me and the other children I work with in my office, please do not bring your child if you know they are contagious--fever, excessive coughing, runny nose, vomiting, diarrhea, or the like.
 Besides the risk of infecting others, your child will not respond as favorably to the lessons either.
 This work can be demanding to the system and they need to be their best self.

 The Anat Baniel Method is a learning-based NeuroMovement® approach, not a medical provider.
 As a result, I am unable to assign treatment codes, submit insurance claims, or work with health insurance providers.
 I also do not keep medical records and thus am unable to supply them.

 However, I am happy to provide you with a receipt indicating the number of lessons received, the amount paid, and the description of services provided as “Neuromuscular Reeducation” for you to submit to your health insurance company, if you so choose.Payment is expected for the block of lessons at the end of the first day.
 Payment can be made by cash or check only.
 Please email or call regarding cost and scheduling.

 THINGS TO DO

 First, I suggest you not do too much while you are here for your stay.
 The child is learning a lot and will need time to eat, rest, and prepare for the next day’s lessons.
-However, there are a number of fun things to do and see with your family while you are in Fort Wayne.
-Below is a short list of things my family finds enjoyable and I think you will too:
+However, there are a number of fun things to do and see with your family while you are in Tucson, Arizona.
+Check out the link below for some ideas: